ros-industrial/fanuc/readme.md

 $ cd $HOME/catkin_ws

 # retrieve the latest development version of fanuc.
 If you'd rather
-# use the latest released version, replace 'indigo-devel' with 'indigo'
+# use the latest released version, replace 'indigo-devel' with 'kinetic'
 $ git clone -b indigo-devel https://github.com/ros-industrial/fanuc.git src/fanuc

 # check build dependencies.
 Note: this may install additional packages,
 # depending on the software installed on the machine
 $ rosdep update

+# be sure to change 'kinetic' to whichever ROS release you are using
 $ rosdep install --from-paths src/ --ignore-src --rosdistro kinetic

 # build the workspace (using catkin_tools)